 - You have invested heavily in tools, education, software, etc.

-- You have a home office or dedicated office space outside the home.
+- You have a home office or a dedicated office space outside the home.

 - Your account size should be big relative to your overall assets.